Pranavjeet-Naidu/CfUN/jel/notes.md

 - struct termios raw - basically a struct that is used to control the parameters of a terminal ( here , we call and refer it as raw ) mostly has these members: tcflag_t c_iflag: Input modes (e.g., handling of break conditions, parity errors, flow control). tcflag_t c_oflag: Output modes (e.g., post-processing, newline translation, delays). tcflag_t c_cflag: Control modes (e.g., character size, stop bits, modem control, hardware flow control). tcflag_t c_lflag: Local modes (e.g., enabling signals, canonical mode, character echoing).

-tcsetattr(filedes,when,termios struct) -> function to set the attributes we also have tcgetattr(filedes,termios struct)
+- tcsetattr(filedes,when,termios struct) -> function to set the attributes
+we also have tcgetattr(filedes,termios struct)

-here we use TCSAFLUSH for when -> basically makes changes to the struct after all the output is written and then discards the input
+  -here we use TCSAFLUSH for when -> basically makes changes to the struct after all the output is written and then discards the input

+- iscntrl() -> test whether something is a control char(nonprintable chars)